 But much later on I would learn that my real mom never wanted to give me up, was in fact planning to keep me.
 The notion that I was stolen, that forces in my mother’s life worked against her to adopt me out, through a network of local pastors, to insure that I was adopted by a member of the right religion… it drove me crazy for years trying to get my head around this central tenet of my own narrative of self.

 So I find myself thinking about the film “Zero Effect” (1998) where the central protagonist is a woman whose very existence is the blackmail she uses against her father, who had hired the hit man/murderer of her mother, a hit man who then raised adopted her/raised her to be an extortionist.
 I may have been stolen from my mother, if not criminally, at least through intimidation and social pressure.
-And my parents accepted this, never curious about the circumstances, or diligent enough to acquire a signed and properly prepared decree of adoption from the court to be kept with their records.
+And my parents accepted this.